jlesage/docker-czkawka/README.md

     --name=czkawka \
     -p 5800:5800 \
     -v /docker/appdata/czkawka:/config:rw \
-    -v $HOME:/storage:rw \
+    -v /home/user:/storage:rw \
     jlesage/czkawka
 ```

 Where:
   - `/docker/appdata/czkawka`: This is where the application stores its configuration, states, log and any files needing persistency.
-  - `$HOME`: This location contains files from your host that need to be accessible to the application.
+  - `/home/user`: This location contains files from your host that need to be accessible to the application.

 Browse to `http://your-host-ip:5800` to access the Czkawka GUI.
 Files from the host appear under the `/storage` folder in the container.